SkygearIO/skygear-doc/content/ios/access-control.md

 <a name="acl-user"></a>
 ## ACL by User

-Example: Share docs to colleages
+Example: Share docs to colleagues

 ```objective-c
 // supervisor is a placeholder of user id